PRAKHARVISHNOI13/VehicleTripPrg/VehicleTrip/ReadMe.txt

 If import the project in – (eclipse ide)

-Build Project by - mvn clean install
-Run it by – class –
+Build Project by - mvn clean install ( While Build One can see Unit test Result) Run it by – class – com.vehicle.VehicleTripApplication
-com.vehicle.VehicleTripApplication

 Right click – Run as java Application

+Test Cases -
+1-API testing - with help of Mockito
+2- Database testing